PennyLaneAI/pennylane/doc/plugins/overview.rst

     Once installed, these devices can be loaded directly from OpenQML without any additional steps required by the user - however, depending on the scope of the plugin, the user may have to import additional operations.

+.. note:: In your plugin module, vanilla NumPy should be imported in all places: ``import numpy as np``.

 The device short name
 ---------------------